kactus2/kactus2dev/README.md

 #### 3b.
 Run Kactus2 command-line (experimental)

 Some tasks may be run in the command-line without the GUI.
-Currently only Verilog generator supports this feature and can be executed with command `generate_verilog`.
+Currently only Verilog and VHDL generators supports this feature and can be executed with command `generate_verilog` and `generate_vhdl`.
 Additional options are required as detailed below.

 Example: